Alliance Green Services (Belgium)

 Observed results over time

-- Week 3: Slag dust released without mechanical assistance and could be rinsed off with a hose.
+- Week 3: slag dust released without mechanical assistance and could be rinsed off with a hose.

-Conditions and replicability
+Conditions and reproducibility

 Conclusion